Vyral/base-template/_posts/2019-10-07-why-people-choose-to-downsize.md

 {% include youtube.html %}

-We're here to at a beautiful listing at 1509 Crayton Cir.
-W in DeKalb to talk about downsizing.&nbsp;
+We're here at a beautiful listing at 1509 Crayton Circle West in DeKalb to talk about downsizing.&nbsp;

 There are actually a few different forces driving this trend.
-For some, it’s that, over time, **their needs and wants have changed.** In the case of elderly and physically disabled people, they might want a home with only one floor so that **everything is more accessible.** Others might downsize to a smaller home because their kids have moved out of home and they don’t need all the empty space they now have.
+For some, it’s that, over time, **their needs and wants have changed.** In the case of elderly and physically disabled people, they might want a home with only one floor so that **everything is more accessible.** Others might downsize to a smaller home because their kids have moved out of the home and they don’t need all the extra space they now have.
 Let’s face it: a smaller home requires less work.

 {% include pullquote.html %}

 There are also financial reasons to downsize.
-One such reason are the **tax benefits**; many people in certain price points don’t necessarily need a mortgage, but they want to take advantage of the tax bill.
+One such reason is the **tax benefits**; many people in certain price points don’t necessarily need a mortgage, but they want to take advantage of the tax bill.
 As a senior, you could take advantage of a **senior-exempt tax**—you’d just need to contact the county to learn more about that.

 Additionally, this home, in particular, has another good example of the kind of benefits you could get from downsizing.
 It’s located close to Northern Illinois University, one of the best colleges in the area. **As an investor, you could purchase this home and rent it out to college students or even your own kids.**